-The saying ‘the world is your oyster’ is never truer than right now, so take a deep breath, think outside the square and jump in!
+The saying "the world is your oyster" is never truer than right now, so take a deep breath, think outside the box and jump in!
 Our friend Helen Isbister at Career FAQS shares some ideas for first-timers.

 The traditional gap year is to take a working holiday overseas.
 It kills two birds with one stone – funding the experience while you live it!

-There are plenty of organisations that will set you up with a job before you even leave Australia, so you can confidently rock up in another country knowing you’ll have cash coming your way.
-Many of these organisations will also help with sorting out your visa as well.
+There are plenty of organizations that will set you up with a job before you even leave home, so you can confidently rock up in another country knowing you’ll have cash coming your way.
+Many of these organizations will also help with sorting out your visa as well.

-Lots of gappers choose to work in boarding schools, pubs, ski resorts or summer camps – most of which offer staff accommodation and a network of other travellers who are also pulling pints or operating chairlifts to pay their way around the world!
+Lots of gappers choose to work in boarding schools, pubs, ski resorts or summer camps – most of which offer staff accommodation and a network of other travelers who are also pulling pints or operating chairlifts to pay their way around the world.

-School leavers can sign themselves up to attend a foreign high school and live with a host family.
-It’s a great way to get immersed in a new culture, learn a new language and make loads of new friends.
-And you get to live the high school life without the worries of looming final-year exams!
+High school students can sign themselves up to attend a foreign high school and live with a host family.
+It’s a great way to get immersed in a new culture, learn a new language, and make loads of new friends.

-University students also have plenty of opportunities to take their study abroad – many unis have partner universities where students can take classes and transfer credit points.
+University students also have plenty of opportunities to take their study abroad – many colleges have partner universities where students can take classes and transfer credit points.

-Another alternative is for you to study with an Australian university or vocational education provider while overseas, via distance education.
+Another alternative is for you to study with a university or vocational education provider in your home country while overseas, via distance education.
 There is a plethora of courses that you can study online, covering every subject area, so it's worth checking out the range of options.

-Another way of racking up international experience in the name of learning is to get involved with an internship in another country. i-to-i internship placements run from two to 24 weeks in fields such as health and medicine, marketing, tourism, sports and media.
+Another way of racking up international experience in the name of learning is to get involved with an internship in another country.
+Placements can run anywhere from two to 24 weeks, in fields such as teaching English, health and medicine, marketing, tourism, sports, and media.

-Your gap year might have involved a little more partying than time spent building serious career credentials.
-Dancing on bars, body shots and irresponsible escapades should be discreetly omitted from the public record – instead you should focus on the knowledge you acquired, the talents you utilised and the social contributions you made.
+Volunteering, internships, and foreign-language skills are all great resume-builders.
+But it's possible your gap year may involve a little more partying than time spent building serious career credentials.
+Dancing on bars and body shots should be discreetly omitted from the public record – instead, you should focus on the knowledge you acquired, the talents you utilized, and the social contributions you made.